ULHPC/tutorials/tools/conda/README.md

 ### Using environments in submission scripts

 Since all computationally heavy operations must be performed in compute nodes, Conda environments are also used in jobs submitted to the [queuing system](../slurm/index.md).
+You can activate and deactivate environment in various sections of your script.

 Returning to the R example, a submission script running a single core R job can use the `R-project_name` environment as follows:
 ```
 #SBATCH --job-name R-test-job
 #SBATCH --nodes 1